Getting Started with Kenesto

 Navigate to the chosen document or folder in K: Drive, and then open the Kenesto menu, by using the right mouse button, go to ‘Kenesto’ menu, Click “Share”.

 - To vault a folder: If you are the owner of the folder you will see a menu item called “Set to Vault”.
-You can also “Set as Regular Folder” if the folder is already vaulted.
-Use this setting to turn on or off “Check-in” and “Check-out” capability.
-Note: if you have shared files in the folder and someone has check them file out, you cannot reset a folder to “set to regular folder” and only owners of folders can set them to Vault.
+You can also “Set as Regular Folder” if the folder is already Vaulted.
+Use this setting to turn on or off file “Check-out” (which locks the file for exclusive editing) and “Check-in” (which release the file lock) capability.
+Note: if you have shared files in the folder and someone has checked a file out, until the file is checked back in the owner of the folder will not be able to change the status of the folder from vault to regular.
+Only owners of folders can set them to Vault.

 Editing files that are Vaulted: